Sunday, May 2, 2021

 Bowls in NZ strong Wind

 As the end of the 2021 Bowls Season comes to a close we find a lot of Streaming from Australia, New Zealand and South Africa.
 Last week, the New Zealand`s Wellington LBC finished it`s Angus Hotel Summer Series of Lawn Bowls with the "Finals Weekend" live streaming (April 24/25).
 This weekend (May 8th) Bowls South Africa`s Men`s National Championship will be played (May 8- 16) and online streaming.
-With all Northern Hemisphere Countries missing the 2020 Season due to the CoVid Pandemic and the Sport Gathering "Total Shutdown"; it is still in doubt whether we will be even having a "2021 Season of Lawn Bowls" other than some club practices and what we are able to watch streaming.
+With all Northern Hemisphere Countries missing the 2020 Season due to the CoVid Pandemic and it is in doubt whether we will be even having a "2021 Season of Lawn Bowls" other than some club practices or game's streaming.

 End 1 - Jack roll